DeGMix: Efficient Multi-Task Dense Prediction with Deformable and Gating Mixer: Experiments

-\textbf{Metrics.} We employ six evaluation metrics to compare our model with other prior multi-task models: mean Intersection over Union (mIoU), root mean square error (rmse), mean Error (mErr), absolute error (aErr), optimal dataset scale F-measure (odsF), and maximum F-measure (maxF).
+\textbf{Metrics.} We adopt six standard metrics to evaluate our model against prior multi-task approaches: mean Intersection over Union (mIoU), root mean square error (rmse), mean Error (mErr), absolute error (aErr), optimal dataset scale F-measure (odsF), and maximum F-measure (maxF).
 These metrics provide comprehensive assessments of our model's performance across various tasks and datasets.
-Since, for multi-task learning, it’s difficult to measure the performance of a model with a single metric; we introduce the average per-task performance drop ($\Delta_m$) metric.
-The average per-task performance drop ($\Delta_m$) is used to quantify multi-task performance. $\Delta_m=\frac{1}{T} \sum_{i=1}^T(F_{m,i}-F_{s,i})/F_{s,i}\times100\%$, where $m$, $s$ and $T$ mean multi-task model, single task baseline and task numbers. $\Delta_m$: the higher, the better.
+Since, for multi-task learning, it’s difficult to measure the performance of a model with a single metric; we introduce the average per-task performance drop ($\Delta_m$) metric. $\Delta_m$ is used to quantify multi-task performance. $\Delta_m=\frac{1}{T} \sum_{i=1}^T(F_{m,i}-F_{s,i})/F_{s,i}\times100\%$, where $m$, $s$ and $T$ mean multi-task model, single task baseline and task numbers. $\Delta_m$: the higher, the better.